97morningstar/cosc-4353-project/lexicon.md

 Flooddb - The name of the database that stores the data from our software

+JSON - A JSON document database is a type of nonrelational database that is designed to store and query data as JSON documents

 Map - A diagrammatic representation of an area of land (in our case is Houston and its surrounding area)

 Marker - A object that is used to precisely indicate where a flood has been reported